dgolteanu/MSc/Lab book/README.md

 MacOS updated to 11.5
 ## 2021/08/12
 # Validation of python implementation
-Begin validation of MLDSP python implementation by running MLDSP MATLAB on local machine using Primates dataset with all available numerical representation methods including unreleased 1D-CGR and Purine/Pyrimidine CGR courtesy of Gurjit Randhawa. .mat output files were saved for each run in `/Validation/Primates output/`.
-Jupyter notebook `../Validation/mldsp_testing_framework.ipynb` was used to iteratively perform runs of MLDSP python for all numerical methods using the Primates dataset then quantitatively compare the equivalent outputs for equality.
-All methods were equal up to Distance matrix with MDS outputs being different due to different MDS algorithms in MATLAB & Python.
+Begin validation of MLDSP python implementation by running MLDSP MATLAB on local machine using Primates dataset with all available numerical representation methods including unreleased 1D-CGR and Purine/Pyrimidine CGR courtesy of Gurjit Randhawa. `.mat` output files were saved for each run in [Validation/MATLAB output/Primates_testing_all_numerical_methods](../Validation/MATLAB%20output/Primates_testing_all_numerical_methods).
+The  [MLDSP testing framework Jupyter notebook](../Validation/mldsp_testing_framework.ipynb) was used to iteratively perform runs of MLDSP python for all numerical methods using the Primates dataset then quantitatively compare the equivalent outputs for equality.
+All methods were equal up to Distance matrix with MDS outputs being different due to different MDS algorithms in MATLAB & Python, validation results can be found [here](../Validation/Results).
 Intercluster distance was not compared.
 ## 2021/08/23
 Profiling of MATLAB MLDSP using the BacteriaTest dataset
 ## 2021/08/29